MishraShikhar/OCVS/OCVS/ExtendApptoOCI.md

     We will now add a rule in the security list of the subnet with our load balancer to accept requests from  the internet.

     Return to your VCN and select the public subnet that you created.
-Click on the **Security List** for the subnet and go to **Ingress Rules**.
-Hit the **Add Ingress Rules** button and allow TCP traffic from 0.0.0.0/0 on port 80.

     ![](./images/Lab400/400_0.png " ")
     ![](./images/Lab400/400_1.png " ")
     ![](./images/Lab400/400_36_0.png " ")

+    Click on the **Security List** for the public subnet and go to **Ingress Rules**.
+Hit the **Add Ingress Rules** button and allow TCP traffic from 0.0.0.0/0 on port 80.

     ![](./images/Lab400/400_36.png " ")

-    Now, we will configure the Network Security Groups to allow traffic from the load balancer. .
+    Next, we will configure the Network Security Groups to allow traffic from the load balancer. .

     In the **Resources** menu on the left side of the screen, click on **Network Security Groups**.